China by Bike

 Approx: 10km cycling

-Day Trip To The Great Wall
+Day trip to the Great Wall

 We will make an early morning start today to explore the Great Wall at the Mutianyu section.
 This is approximately a 1.5 hour drive outside of Beijing, slightly further than the popular and very busy Badaling Gate section.
 On arrival we will have the option to complete a 2 -3 hour walk along this beautiful section of the wall.
 Mutianyu is renowned for its Ming Dynasty guard towers and superb views.
 The scene here is as one would expect of one of the world’s great man made wonders, with huge steep ramparts criss crossing this mountainous area.
 Those deciding not to undertake the walk will be able to enjoy this section of the wall by cable car.
 The Great Wall of China is one of the Seven Wonders of the World and is one of the world’s most unusual and awesome sites.
 Commenced 2000 years ago, it was built as a defence line to keep out invaders, along the course of several thousand kilometres.
 The Emperor Qin Shihuang unified the various northern walls into the Great Wall we see today.
 We return to Beijing in the evening.
 In the evening there may be the opportunity to watch the famed Beijing acrobats.